-Data security is one of our highest priorities.
-Upon detecting this incident we moved quickly to initiate a response, which included conducting an investigation with the assistance of IT specialists and confirming the security of our network environment.
-We notified law enforcement.
-We are wiping and rebuilding affected systems and taking steps to bolster our network security, as well as reviewing our policies, procedures, and network security software relating to the security of our systems and how we store and manage data.
+Data security is among IDN's highest priorities.
+Upon detecting this incident we moved quickly to initiate a response, which included conducting an investigation with the assistance of third-party IT specialists and confirming the security of our network environment.
+We are also reviewing and enhancing our technical safeguards to prevent a similar incident.